cloudfoundry/bosh-azure-cpi-release/docs/guide.md

 	azure ad app create --name "Service Principal for BOSH" --password "password" --home-page "http://BOSHAzureCPI" --identifier-uris "http://BOSHAzureCPI""

-Below is a sample output you will get from the command, the "Application Id" is your **client id** you need to create the Service Principal.
+Below is a sample output you will get from the command, the "Application Id" is your **CLIENT-ID** you need to create the Service Principal.

 	info:    Executing command ad app create